bytesbanana/employee-components-monorepo/README.md

 ### EmployeeTable

 Displays employee data with resizable columns, fixed header, and context menu.
 Accepts `data`, `query`, and `total` properties.
+Features improved keyboard navigation with proper scrolling that accounts for the sticky header.

 ## License